-My interest in making food began when I was very little, by helping my mother in the kitchen.
-I’d stand on a chair and stir chocolate chip cookie dough, making a glorious mess on counter and floor.
+My interest in making food began when I was very little, by helping my mother and grandmother in their kitchens.
+I’d stand on a chair and stir chocolate chip cookie dough, making a glorious mess on counters and floor.
 My mother finally bought me a recipe book for children, trying, no doubt, to reign in my maniacal enthusiasm.
 The book started out with oatmeal (and a face made from raisins) and progressed to a cake.
 I think I completed it in about a week.

 I spent summers with my grandparents in what was then a very rural Napa Valley.
 My grandmother had a huge garden with apple, pear, and walnut trees, chickens for eggs, bees for honey, herbs, vegetables, and berries.
 I learned how to can foods, make breads and pies, and tend a vegetable garden.
 And that vision of delicious self-sufficiency continues to be my dream.

-During college, while working on a Fine Arts degree, I supported myself by working in restaurants during the summer, including the Silverado Country Club and what is now Tra Vigne Ristorante in the Napa Valley, as well as several Kauai and Oahu resorts.
-When I began, I knew zip about fine food, but there’s nothing like working in a good restaurant to get a crash course in world-class cuisine, wines, ingredients, and tools.
+During college, while working on a Fine Arts degree, I supported myself by working in restaurants during the summer, including the Silverado Country Club and what is then called Tra Vigne Ristorante in the Napa Valley, as well as several Kauai and Oahu resorts.
+When I began, I knew very little about fine cuisine, but there’s nothing like working in a good restaurant to get a crash course in world-class foods, wines, ingredients, and tools.
 Tasty classrooms!